The Essence Of Sloe Berry

 straight from the stalk, the berry has a mouth-watering tart taste.
 The sloe is a wild plum, so it’s

 often a little too sour for most to eat au naturel.
 Once infused, most commonly in gin to create a

 liqueur, the sloe exuberates deep, rich flavours of winter fruits.
-Like most berries, the sloe berry
+Like most berries, sloe berries

 What flavours compliment sloe berry?